-Hikvision Welcomes the Introduction of the 'Secure by Default' Standards
+Hikvision welcomes the introduction of the ‘Secure by Default’ standards

+The Secure by Default standard was introduced by UK Surveillance Camera Commissioner Tony Porter on June 20 at IFSEC International, as part of the first ever National Surveillance Camera day.
+The introduction of ‘Secure by Default’ standards aims to provide a guarantee for users that network video security products are as secure as possible in their default settings out of the box.
 GIT SECURITY has talked with Gary Harmer, UK & Ireland Sales Director for Hikvision who has participated in the process of developing these landmark standards, working with the UK Surveillance Camera Commissioner alongside four other major video surveillance manufacturers.

-GIT SECURITY: Can you explain the wider context of the “Secure by Default” standard initiative and what is the idea behind?
+Can you explain the wider context of the “Secure by Default” standard initiative and what is the idea behind?

 Gary Harmer: The “Secure by Default” standards form part of a wider set of cyber security proposals from the Surveillance Camera Commissioner Tony Porter for the UK Home Office.
 The initiative is aimed at the video surveillance industry and we see the initiative as a start to define baseline requirements as an introductory base level for product conformance, with further certification levels to follow in future.
 The intention is that when a security camera is taken out of the box it is as secure as possible in default settings to provide maximum protection for the end-user from outside cyberattacks.
 It is then up to the installer to decide at the point of installation what additional functionalities should be actively enabled that may enable other product features but in doing so could increase potential risk by increasing the ability to connect to the device.